-A data breach is closer than you think.
 As the percentage of data breaches increase, the risk of organizations losing your sensitive data also increases.
 No one wants to receive the news that some or all of their personally identifiable information (PII) was stolen.
-There are people who are victims of various phishing scams, but it is more likely that your information will be leaked or stolen from an organization.

-The health care industry is currently in the spotlight, as they are moving to mandated Electronic Health Records (EHR) and the American National Standards Institute (ANSI) is investigating the two main health care related data privacy concerns today: how to protect patient information and what is the financial harm or cost per record if it is stolen.
+The healthcare industry is currently in the spotlight.
+They're moving to mandated Electronic Health Records (EHR), and the American National Standards Institute (ANSI) is investigating the two main healthcare-related data privacy concerns we have today:

-In the world of data security; breaches are no longer thought of in terms of "if," but "when."
-Fortunately, there are easy steps companies and health care organizations can take to protect the PII that they maintain from direct hacking attempts.
+In the world of data security, breaches are no longer thought of in terms of "if" but "when."
+Fortunately, there are easy steps companies and healthcare organizations can take to protect the PII they maintain from direct hacking attempts.
 The procedures data security companies recommend you acquire begin with the following:

-The organization you own or work for doesn't have to be the next headline, start researching different options to protect your customer's sensitive data and keep your organization from a possible breach.
-The fines and surcharges are exponentially higher than purchasing a secure managed file transfer solution or a database encryption tool.
-Not sure where to start?
-Read the Top 10 Managed File Transfer Considerations.
+Start researching different options to protect your customer's sensitive data and keep your organization from a possible breach.
+The fines and surcharges are exponentially higher than implementing a secure managed file transfer (MFT) solution to help streamline, encrypt, and automate your file transfers and workflows.